obsidian-tasks-group/obsidian-tasks/docsv2/getting-started/recurring-tasks.md

 The next Sunday after 25 April 2021 is on 2 May.

-Important
-{: .label .label-yellow }
+> [!important]

-A recurring task should have a due date.
+> A recurring task should have a due date.
 The due date and the recurrence rule must appear after the task's description.

 <hr />
-Important
-{: .label .label-yellow }
+> [!important]

-There are edge cases for tasks that recur monthly or yearly.
+> There are edge cases for tasks that recur monthly or yearly.
 For example, a task may be due `2022-01-31` and recur `every 3 months`.
 The next recurrence date of `2022-04-31` does not exist.